datarobot/airflow-provider-datarobot/README.md

 Create a custom inference model.

-Returns a created custom model ID
+Returns the ID for the created custom model.

 Parameters: